millsjn/dev-user-guide-in-md/dev-document.md

 If you have any questions, please reach out to us at [support@coleridgeinitiative.org](mailto:support@coleridgeinitiative.org)

-### Connecting to a database schema through a statistical program using an ODBC connection
+### Connecting to a database through a statistical program using an ODBC connection

 When connecting to the database using an ODBC connection, you need to use one of the following DSNs: